alexjkim/mystatsyt/README.md

 ### Instructions to use
 1. You need to save the folder chrome_extension and report_service folders in your computer
 2. Install the extension in developer mode ([instructions](https://developer.chrome.com/docs/extensions/mv3/faq/#:~:text=You%20can%20start%20by%20turning,a%20packaged%20extension%2C%20and%20more.))
-3. Edit the script.js (from the report_service folder) and include a Cloud Project API key (authorized to use YouTube Data API) ([instructions](https://developers.google.com/youtube/registering_an_application))
+3. Make sure you have a Cloud Project API key (authorized to use YouTube Data API) ([instructions to create an API Key](https://developers.google.com/youtube/registering_an_application))
-4. Open index.html (from the report_service folder) in your browser
+4. Open index.html (from the report_service folder) in your browser and provide your API key when prompted

 ### Key use cases
 - Know your aggregated number of access per day in the last 7 days + today